SAN FRANCISCO POETS

 Mr. Martinez said.
 "Most of my teachers thought I was just waiting to drop out, but my mother kept me in school."

 Victor Martinez died after a battle with cancer on Feb.
 1, in San Francisco.
 He was 56.
+"Journal Entry, June, 1984" by Victor Martinez

-Victor Martinez"Nothing is breathing between me and a cloud.
+in which Victor attempts to define the foundation of his present and future poetry."Nothing is breathing between me and a cloud.
 Yesterday I wrote a poem I believe is about how everything is superimagined by everything else, how a bird's flight in Mexico may very well be written in me, in my soul, or mind, or whatever it is that gets both our wings started.
 I'm looking for a staring off point, a platform or branch that will be both source and propellant of my poetry.
 When I address a poem, for instance, when I talk about why I am made up of time ‘and' letters, am I supposed to know if the future is a big hole I'm going to fall into, a place I will never return from, or whether the future has already happened and the past incomplete?
 When I begin to talk, should I assume there are gods or a God?
 Should I premise a false one or uncover one?
 Should I confirm it's death or try to kill it?
 Achieving a starting off, without dragging out any costumes, or stories about being poor or abused. is what I've been accomplishing lately.
 Like everyone else, I've been thrown into the world, the same as that bird in Mexico, literally hurled into this house of beauty and horror, and I want to value what I've already done and what has been done to me and others, and write it down. for something. for the bird and for me."

 Poet and writer Victor Martinez 02.21.1954-02.18.2011